taranjeet/awesome-gpts/README.md

 - [Dallgoth, Generator of Darkness](https://chat.openai.com/g/g-O9mdeKyU8-dallgoth-generator-of-darkness): Dallgoth crafts super grindy, nearly illegible grindcore logos with tentacles, splatters, horns, and swooshes by [Joey Flynn](https://x.com/wjosephflynn/)
 - [SOL Code Guru](https://chat.openai.com/g/g-s8kgfZ9z0-sol-code-guru): Friendly Solana tech expert by [Alex](https://x.com/AlexBSLCo/)
 - [PlatoAI](https://chat.openai.com/g/g-Vw7qEX384-platoai): You can't talk to Plato, but you can talk to PlatoAI by [Mushtaq Bilal](https://x.com/MushtaqBilalPhD/)
+- [An Emoji GPT](https://chat.openai.com/g/g-mvOpDRXMz-an-emoji-gpt): The knowledge of a hundred generations at my fingertips and all I do is pick the perfect emoji for every situation by James Donovan
+- [Plant Doctor](https://chat.openai.com/g/g-Kk2PHw8oQ-plant-doctor): Upload a photo of your plant for diagnosis and growth tips by airprompto
+- [Emoji Generator](https://chat.openai.com/g/g-wkmOq6AxG-emoji-generator): I turn your text into Emoji by airprompto
+- [Waste Wizard](https://chat.openai.com/g/g-o8lkkwc8Z-waste-wizard): I turn your waste into wonders with ideas, steps, pictures by airprompto